JC Blair Convenient Care Center

 The Convenient Care Center is J.C.
 Blair’s fulfillment of a promise to bring high quality, low cost healthcare to our patients when and where they need it.
 The new urgent care center features a walk-in clinic, a QuickLAB, and X-ray services open seven days a week.
 Occupational health and orthopedic care centers are open Monday through Friday.
 Family practice physicians, nurse practitioners, physician assistants, orthopedists, radiology and lab technicians, and support personnel staff the center.
-The center accepts all insurance plans and welcomes orders for lab work and X-rays from all physicians, regardless of hospital or health network affiliation.
+The center accepts most insurance plans and welcomes orders for lab work and X-rays from all physicians, regardless of hospital or health network affiliation.
 Cash, checks and credit cards are also accepted for payment of services.

 The walk-in urgent care clinic cares for those with non-emergent medical needs such as fevers, ear infections, colds and flu, sprains and strains, digestive disorders and other medical concerns.

 Insurance, cash, check or credit card payments are accepted and required prior to seeing the provider.
 Although the hours are Monday through Friday from 6 a.m. to 8 p.m.
 Monday through Friday and 9 a.m. to 5 p.m. on weekends and most holidays, the last patient must be registered or checked in 30 minutes prior to closing time.